Witiko/expltools/README.md

 8. [Syntactic analysis][13] from March 27, 2025
 9. [Semantic analysis][15] from August 18, 2025
 10. [Expltools goes to India][16] from July 22, 2025
+11. [Inter-file dependencies, segments, and code coverage][17] from September 30, 2025

 The article [Expltools: Development tools for expl3 programmers][14], forthcoming in TUGboat 47(1), is a work in progress that summarizes the devlog posts and provides a coherent overview of the current state of the tool.